maschinenstadt/lib.js/README.md

 and the sense of (_from) and (_length) - which can both also be NEGATIVE etc.

-I'm using negative values like with screen coordinates e.g., when I'm drawing with "<canvas>" e.g.: we just add() the negative(!) coordinate vectors to the width or height of the monitor, page or anything, so we're subtracting values from the limits respectively the maximum coordinates.
-This is VERY USEFUL! ..
+I'm using negative values like with screen coordinates e.g., when I'm drawing with "canvas" e.g... we just add() the negative(!) coordinate vectors to your width or height of the monitor, page or anything, so we're subtracting values from the limits respectively maximum coordinates.
+That's REALLY very helpful!

 In case you specify a negative "_length" (2nd argument to "get()"), we access the array in reverse order!
 Last but not least: if we specify *larger* values